Menu

 Walking in Los Angeles

-Walking is a convenient and eco-friendly way to explore neighbourhoods in LA, especially in areas with dense development and attractions like Hollywood, Downtown LA, and Santa Monica.
+Walking is a convenient and eco-friendly way to explore neighborhoods in LA, especially in areas with dense development and attractions like Hollywood, Downtown LA, and Santa Monica.
 However, given the huge land area of LA, it's obvious that walking isn't ideal for lots of transportation scenarios!

 We do our best to provide accurate and up to date information.
 However, if you have noticed any inaccuracies in this article, please let us know in the comments section below.